Building a modern resume

 “As a programmer, I was in charge of developing the necessary services to read, write and delete company users”

 — “Participated in building a gamification VR project” vs

 “We designed and programmed the in-house initiative codenamed GIGGITY - Graphical Interface to Get Gamification Immersed and Telegraphed to You”

 - With time, some things lose importance: delete them or simplify them.
-And by the way, nobody cares about that piano lessons you had in third grade.
+And by the way, nobody cares about the piano lessons you had in third grade.

 For every artifact in your resume, you should ask yourself: “what value does it add?”.
 Try to: 1) remove the artifact; 2) ask if the message is passed; 3) if no, undo; 4) go to step 1.

 Again, think about your users.
-What do they care and don’t care?
+What do they care about and don’t care about?
 Respect their time and short attention span devoted to you.

 - Try to keep it to one page.
 If you play with the font sizes, line/paragraph heights, document margins, and simplify it as described, it’s possible.
 I have two pages, but the second is optional.
 There are people that maintain a resume and a curriculum vitae (bigger); it requires more work but it might be useful.

 - Check how the resume looks when: zooming out to fit the whole page, exporting it (PDF and Docx), and printing it (in black and white, since that’s what a lot of people do), opening it in a smartphone.